 You would think that this would go without saying.
-I know you aren't that person; that you're reading this, and will repost this article so "that person" will see it, read it, see the light and stop being a jerk.
-I've certainly worked with a few big time jerks in my life, and it's a terrible experience when you're on the receiving end of it...
+I know you aren't that person; that you're planning to repost this article so "that person" will spot it, read it, see the light and stop being a jerk.
+I've certainly worked with a few big time jerks in my life, and it's a terrible...
 Continue Reading

-I've been remotely attending the Neuroleadership Institute's annual Summit, and this morning's session on Rebooting Leadership Development really got me pumped up.
-It's inspired me to repeat a post from my original blog, Leading Large, written in 2010.
-I've been using this model with clients since 2006, and it resonates for many...
+I attended a great session at the Neuroleadership Institute's annual Summit -- Rebooting Leadership Development.
+I got really pumped up and am inspired me to repeat a post from my original blog, Leading Large, written in 2010.
+It's resonated with so many clients since 2006...
 Continue Reading

 Being a long-time consultant to senior leaders in companies of all sizes, and being a ‘textbook’ ENTP, you won’t be surprised to learn that I’m a data junkie for information on how leaders can guide their organizations to success.
 I pay particular attention to studies released by global consultancies, as they invest ample resources to conduct large, statistically significant studies.
 I leverage the knowledge produced by such studies to help prospective clients see how the ‘developmental’ work they’ve requested can produce the tangible business outcomes...
 Continue Reading